census-instrumentation/opencensus-ruby/README.md

 ### Tracing outgoing HTTP requests

-If you request uses the [Faraday](https://github.com/lostisland/faraday) library to make outgoing HTTP requests, consider installing the Faraday Middleware integration.
-This creates a span for each outgoing Faraday request, tracking the latency of that request, and it propagates distributed trace headers into the request so you can potentially connect your request trace with that of the remote service.
+If your app uses the [Faraday](https://github.com/lostisland/faraday) library to make outgoing HTTP requests, consider installing the Faraday Middleware integration.
+This integration creates a span for each outgoing Faraday request, tracking the latency of that request, and propagates distributed trace headers into the request so you can potentially connect your request trace with that of the remote service.
 Here is an example:

 ```ruby
 conn = Faraday.new(url: "http://www.example.com") do |c|